-During the Non-Call 5 Notes Fixed Rate Period, in the case of the non-call 5 notes, and during the Non-Call 10 Notes Fixed Rate Period, in the case of the non-call 10 notes, if an interest payment date or a redemption date of the notes falls on a day that is not a Business Day, the payment of interest and principal will be made on the next succeeding Business Day, and no interest on such payment will accrue for the period from and after the interest payment date or the redemption date, as applicable.
+During the Fixed Rate Period, if an interest payment date or a redemption date of the notes falls on a day that is not a Business Day, the payment of interest and principal will be made on the next succeeding Business Day, and no interest on such payment will accrue for the period from and after the interest payment date or the redemption date, as applicable.

-During the Non-Call 5 Notes Floating Rate Period, in the case of the non-call 5 notes and during the Non-Call 10 Notes Floating Rate Period, in the case of the non-call 10 notes, if any interest payment date, other than a redemption date or the maturity date of the notes, falls on a day that is not a Business Day, the interest payment date will be postponed to the next day that is a Business Day, except that if that Business Day is in the next succeeding calendar month, the interest payment date will be the immediately preceding Business Day.
-Also, if a redemption date or the maturity date of either series of notes falls on a day that is not a Business Day, the payment of interest and principal will be made on the next succeeding Business Day, and no interest on such payment will accrue for the period from and after the redemption date or the maturity date, as applicable.
-During the Non-Call 5 Notes Floating Rate Period, if any Non-Call 5 Notes LIBOR Rate Reset Date will be postponed to the next day that is a Business Day, except that if that Business Day is in the next succeeding calendar month, the Non-Call 5 Notes LIBOR Rate Reset Date will be the immediately preceding Business Day.
-During the Non-Call 5 Notes Floating Rate Period, the interest rate in effect on any Non-Call 5 Notes LIBOR Rate Reset Date will be the applicable interest rate as reset on that date, and the interest rate applicable to any other day will be the interest rate as reset on the immediately preceding Non-Call 5 Notes LIBOR Rate Reset Date.
-During the Non-Call 10 Notes Floating Rate Period, if any Non-Call 10 Notes LIBOR Rate Reset Date falls on a day that is not a Business Day, the Non-Call 10 Notes LIBOR Rate Reset Date will be postponed to the next day that is a Business Day, except that if that Business Day is in the next succeeding calendar month, the Non-Call 10 Notes LIBOR Rate Reset Date will be the immediately preceding Business Day.
-During the Non-Call 10 Notes Floating Rate Period, the interest rate in effect on any Non-Call 10 Notes LIBOR Rate Reset Date will be the applicable interest rate as reset on that date, and the interest rate applicable to any other day will be the interest rate as reset on the immediately preceding Non-Call 10 Notes LIBOR Rate Reset Date.
+During the Floating Rate Period, if any interest payment date, other than a redemption date or the maturity date of the notes, falls on a day that is not a Business Day, the interest payment date will be postponed to the next day that is a Business Day, except that if that Business Day is in the next succeeding calendar month, the interest payment date will be the immediately preceding Business Day.
+Also, if a redemption date or the maturity date of the notes falls on a day that is not a Business Day, the payment of interest and principal will be made on the next succeeding Business Day, and no interest on such payment will accrue for the period from and after the redemption date or the maturity date, as applicable.
+During the Floating Rate Period, if any LIBOR Rate Reset Date falls on a day that is not a Business Day, the LIBOR Rate Reset Date will be postponed to the next day that is a Business Day, except that if that Business Day is in the next succeeding calendar month, the LIBOR Rate Reset Date will be the immediately preceding Business Day.
+During the Floating Rate Period, the interest rate in effect on any LIBOR Rate Reset Date will be the applicable interest rate as reset on that date, and the interest rate applicable to any other day will be the interest rate as reset on the immediately preceding LIBOR Rate Reset Date.